fieldtrip/website/getting_started/blackrock.md

 This calls the NPMK toolbox (using the function _openNSx_) and gives back a data structure in FieldTrip format.

-Optional input arguments should be specified in key-value pairs and may includ
+Optional input arguments should be specified in key-value pairs and may include

     %   'chanindx'   = list with channel indices to read
     %   'begsample   = first sample to read